future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 The example [provided as "examples/coap"] also contains client steps.

-A program that triggers a CoAP request provides some components to the CoAP stack before phrasing the actual request:
+A program that triggers a CoAP request provides[^whatsinarequest] some components to the CoAP stack before phrasing the actual request:

 * A **URL describing the resource**, eg. `coap://coap.summit.riot-os.org/agenda` or `coap+tcp://[2001:db8::1]/.well-known/core`.